 Traditionally, hotels in Iceland have been somewhat sterile, overpriced options for accommodation, with guesthouses, hostels, apartment hotels, and inns typically offering a better value and more personality.
-However, opened in 2012 in the city’s working harbor, the Icelandair Hotel Reykjavik Marina is one of an increasing number of exceptions to that standard.
+However, the former Icelandair Hotel Reykjavik Marina and now Berjaya is one of an increasing number of exceptions to that standard.

-The hotel is the newest member of the Icelandair hotel family, a group of eight hotels owned by the airline.
+The hotel was a member of the Icelandair hotel family, a group of eight hotels owned by the airline.
 Like the other hotels in the group, this one is reliably modern, clean, and comfortable and features sculptures by Icelandic artist Adalheidur S. Eysteinsdottir.
 However, the Marina location has a bit more character and some additional features that nod to its unique location in the city’s historic harbor, close to dining, nightlife, and shopping.

 Set in a renovated four-story building, the hotel offers 108 guest rooms (54 standard rooms, 20 deluxe rooms, five studios, two suites, and 27 attic rooms that have private balconies).